-- for files too large to include as attachments in GATE, they may be submitted via email to the Literary Arts Development Consultant as email attachments or downloadable links
+- for files too large to include as attachments in GATE, they may be submitted via email to the Literary Arts Development Consultant (contact info listed on the bottom of the page) as email attachments or downloadable links

 - please format your subject line: <your first initial, last name and project number>, eg. "H.Lee LIPG-56-172631"